-See the Seahorses
+10. See the Seahorses

 On the west side of the south island there’s a tiny seahorse sanctuary that’s home to dozens of these strange little creatures.
-At first glance you probably won’t see anything but some netting that looks like it’s covered in seaweed, but stay there and let your eyes adjust.
+At first glance you probably won’t see anything but some netting that looks like it’s covered in seaweed.

-They’re supremely camouflaged which is why they’re difficult to spot at first, and if you’ve never seen a seahorse before they’re probably smaller than you imagined.
+They’re supremely camouflaged which is why they’re difficult to spot at first.
+And if you’ve never seen a seahorse before they’re probably smaller than you imagined.

-Heading to Caye Caulker?
+Visiting Caye Caulker?
 Which of these activities are you most looking forward to doing?
 Let us know in the comments below.